Frequently Asked Questions

 The course is essentially practical in approach, using short exercises and meditations, discussion and inquiry into experience.

-Who may, or may not, attend our courses?
+Who may attend our courses?

 What if I experience difficulties during the course?